Service Coordination Practice Resources

 This e-learning tool supports the use of SCTT.
 Organisations are encouraged to include this module in their staff orientation.
 Experienced SCTT users may use this to refresh their knowledge and keep updated with recent changes.

 Service Coordination Continuous Improvement Framework

-This tool is designed to assist agencies in implementing service coordination.
+This tool is designed to assist agencies in implementing, monitoring and continuously improving service coordination.